Deuteronomy 34

 Deuteronomy 34:8-9The Passing of the Mantle

-8And the children of Israel wept for Moses in the plains of Moab thirty days: so the days of weeping and mourning for Moses were finished.
-9And Joshua the son of Nun was full of the spirit of wisdom, for Moses had laid his hands upon him: and the children of Israel hearkened unto him, and did as the Lord commanded Moses.
+8And the children of Israel wept for Moses in the plains of Moab thirty days: so the days of weeping and mourning for Moses were ended.
+9And Joshua the son of Nun was full of the spirit of wisdom; for Moses had laid his hands upon him: and the children of Israel hearkened unto him, and did as the LORD commanded Moses.

-Joshua is not described as charismatic, or as a great military strategist, or as eloquent.
-He is full of the spirit of wisdom.
+The defining word for Joshua here is wisdom: he is full of the spirit of wisdom.
 Wisdom is the capacity to see what God is doing and to move in alignment with it.
 The next generation will need discernment more than power.

 Deuteronomy 34:10-12There Arose Not a Prophet Like Unto Moses

 This is the climax of all the Pentateuch's portrayal of Moses.
 He was faithful as a servant.
 He saw signs and wonders.
 He moved in the power of God's mighty hand.
-But the highest thing about him was not his power or his faithfulness - it was that he knew God face to face.
+And the highest thing about him was that he knew God face to face.
 He was a friend of God.
-The law that bears his name came not from abstract principle but from a man who had heard God's voice directly, who had stood in the presence of the Almighty.
+The law that bears his name came from a man who had heard God's voice directly, who had stood in the presence of the Almighty.

 Matthew 17:1-8; Luke 9:28-36The Promise Exceeded